 - Local organizations may qualify by documenting services provided in their local area during the preceding calendar year.
 The description of services must include the location of service, description of services provided, number of beneficiaries, and the monetary value of the services provided.

-Charitable organizations wishing to be included in the CFC Charities List must be recognized by the IRS as exempt under Code Section 501(c)(3) and appear in the IRS Business Master File or have an IRS affirmation letter verifying their 501(c)(3) status.
+- Charitable organizations wishing to be included in the CFC Charities List must be recognized by the IRS as exempt under Code Section 501(c)(3) and appear in the IRS Business Master File or have an IRS affirmation letter verifying their 501(c)(3) status.

 - A charitable organization’s participation in the CFC may trigger additional state charitable solicitation registration requirements if the charity participates in a state where it is not already registered.
 The states where the organization would need to register depends on whether it chooses to participate on a local, regional or national level.